 Step 3 – The Slightly More Complicated Way

-: This works just like the HT Multiplier, but is used to determine the speed of your memory (either DDR2 or DDR3).
-Again, multiplying your Reference Clock by this determines the speed that your memory runs at.
-Therefore, if you increase the speed of your reference clock, you’ll need to decrease the memory divider, to keep your memory running within its default speed.
-Hopefully you’ve got a motherboard that will show you the final speed of your memory as you adjust this setting – if not, we recommend heading to the web site of your motherboard manufacturer, and scour its forums for advice on setting the memory speed while overclocking.
-It varies greatly depending on each board, as well as the speed of memory you’re running, and a guide on this alone could fill two pages.
+Memory Speed/Ratio/Divider: This works just like the HT Multiplier but is used to determine the speed of your memory (either DDR2 or DDR3).
+Again multiplying your Reference Clock by this determines the speed that your memory runs at.
+Therefore if you increase the speed of your reference clock you’ll need to decrease the memory divider to keep your memory running within its default speed.
+Hopefully you’ve got a motherboard that will show you the final speed of your memory as you adjust this setting – if not we recommend heading to the web site of your motherboard manufacturer and scour its forums for advice on setting the memory speed while overclocking.
+It varies greatly depending on each board as well as the speed of memory you’re running and a guide on this alone could fill two pages.

 Step 4 – Time to Tweak